ausazh/Uhhuonanjh/examples/mythical creatures.md

 The mountains, domain of Xaqqêkke - their height and difficult terrain give ample room for mighty creatures to dwell.
 While **mammoths** - giant elephants covered in fur - are no longer a regular occurrence, they still pose a threat to mountain settlements.
 The ibex, while a nuisance in their modern form, descend from the mighty **Long-Horned Goat**, known for its powerful charge, stabbing and killing many early pioneers with its sharp pair of horns.

 The Southlands, domain of Yinddźaoge - in these calm lands there are still a number of dangerous mythical creatures.
-While we have learnt to counteract the effects of all common snakes in the plains, there is no human or animal that can survive a bite from the Three-Tongue Snake.
-In addition, there are stories of a community of half-human, half-coyote people who are known to feast on humans.
+While we have learnt to counteract the effects of all common snakes in the plains, there is no human or animal that can survive a bite from the **Three-Tongue Snake**.
+In addition, there are stories of **Were-coyotes**.
+No one knows whether they are human or animal.
+They are said to be a tribe who lives and hunts like coyotes and feasts on humans.

 ## Uħħuonanjh